The Blue Yonder: Plot

 Eleven-year-old Jonathan Knicks is daydreaming while playing an outfield position of a youth baseball game.
 He doesn't notice a flyball headed his way, and it bounces off his glove resulting in an error and a celebratory win for the opposing team.

 Later, Jonathan heads to the home of Henry Coogan, a longtime family friend and once best-friend of his late grandfather Max Knickerbocker.
 At Henry's house, Jonathan catches a glimpse of some blueprints labeled, "Time Traveler Project" and the outline of a skeleton key used as an ignition key.
 Henry briefly explains the blueprint was something Jonathan's grandfather invented but never got a chance to build.
-Henry proceeds to gift Jonathan an unpainted toy model of a biplane, similar in style to the type his grandfather use to fly in the 1920s.
+Henry proceeds to gift Jonathan an unpainted toy model of a biplane, similar in style to the type his grandfather used to fly in the 1920s.
 That evening, while Jonathan is having dinner at his home, his father explains that his grandfather was a idealistic dreamer who died in a crazy exploit, and that Henry makes him out to be something more than he was.

 One day, Jonathan is visiting Henry in his basement decorated with old pictures.
 Henry explains that a solo transatlantic flight was among the most daring challenges in his day, and that the person to first successfully fly solo across the Atlantic was Charles Lindbergh.
 Jonathan's grandfather had attempted the feat four days before Lindbergh but had perished during the trip.
 His grandfather had taken a northern route against his own instincts, which Henry believed is what likely led to the fatal outcome of the trip.
 Henry makes a vow that he will get the world to remember the name Max Knickerbocker despite the failed transatlantic flight attempt.

 Sometime later, Jonathan comes to visit Henry but discovers that Henry had a heart attack and is bedridden.
 Henry explains to Jonathan that he built the time machine that Max once conceived on blueprints.
 At exactly 7:30 a.m. the following day a "window in time" would open that would allow the machine to function and take an occupant into the past to save Max.
 Henry also explains that this "window in time" would only be open temporarily, and the traveler would need to return to the future before it closes or they would vanish forever.
 Given Henry's medical condition, he is no longer able to make the trip, and discourages Jonathan from attempting the trip, saying the machine is untested and the trip would be too risky.